veltzer/demos-docker/exercises/hello_java/exercise.md

 	run it using:
 	`$ java HelloWorld`

-* Write a file called 'Dockerfile' with a FROM statement based on some docker image you find in docker hub which has a java virtual machine.
+* Write a file called `Dockerfile` with a FROM statement based on some docker image you find in docker hub which has a java virtual machine.